At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 6. Once your chest is close to the ground, press through your right hand using your chest and triceps to drive yourself up to the starting position.

 7. Squeeze your chest for a second at the top, and repeat for reps.
-Be sure to do an equal amount of reps on both sides.
+Be sure to do an equal number of reps on both sides.

-1. To get set up, grab a pair of dumbbells and lay back on the floor with your knees bent.
+1. To get set up, grab a pair of dumbbells and lie back on the floor with your knees bent.
 You should feel like you’re in a sit-up position, but holding dumbbells.

 2. Drive through your heels and squeeze your glutes to do a hip bridge.
 Be sure to keep your core engaged, and try not to arch your back.
 Your shoulders, hips, and knees should all be in line together.